emnify/product-docs/docs/portal/sms.md

 ## SMS via SMPP

-[Short Message Peer-to-Peer (SMPP)](/glossary#smpp) is a protocol that the telecommunication industry uses for exchanging SMS messages between short message service centers (SMSC) and/or external short messaging entities (ESME).
+Short Message Peer-to-Peer (SMPP) is a protocol that the telecommunication industry uses for exchanging SMS messages between short message service centers (SMSC) and/or external short messaging entities (ESME).
-Telematics platforms, SMS services, and operators often use SMPP to enable sending SMS to and from devices.
+Telematics platforms, SMS services, and networks often use SMPP to enable sending SMS to and from devices.

-You can [select and configure SMPP](/portal/device-policies#smpp-sms-interface) as your **SMS Interface** via a new or existing **Service Policy** under [**Device Policies**](https://portal.emnify.com/device-policies).
+You can select and configure SMPP as your **SMS Interface** via a new or existing **Service Policy** under [**Device Policies**](https://portal.emnify.com/device-policies).

 :::info
 For an example of integrating SMPP with a third-party application, see [emnify SMS via SMPP integration with Gurtams' flespi and Wialon](https://www.emnify.com/integration-guides/smpp-integration-flespi-wialon-gurtam).